Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound

-where~\(\mathcal{X}' \subseteq \mathcal{X}\) is a hyperrectangle, and~\(\fSAT*:\Reals^{n} \times \Reals^{m} \to \Reals\) is a \emph{satisfaction function} that indicates whether the output of~\(\NN\) is desirable (\(\fSAT*(\cdot, \NN(\cdot)) \geq 0\)) or undesirable (\(\fSAT*(\cdot, \NN(\cdot)) < 0\)).
-In (non-probabilistic) neural network verification,~\(\fSAT*\) can generally be considered a part of~\(\NN\)~\cite{BunelLuTurkaslanEtAl2020,XuShiZhangEtAl2020b}. \emph{Neural network verifiers} are algorithms for proving or disproving \cref{eqn:nn-verif}.
+where~\(\mathcal{X}' \subseteq \mathcal{X}\) is a bounded hyperrectangle, and~\(\fSAT*:\Reals^{n} \times \Reals^{m} \to \Reals\) is a \emph{satisfaction function} that indicates whether the output of~\(\NN\) is desirable (\(\fSAT*(\cdot, \NN(\cdot)) \geq 0\)) or undesirable (\(\fSAT*(\cdot, \NN(\cdot)) < 0\)).
+In neural network verification,~\(\fSAT*\) can generally be considered a part of~\(\NN\)~\cite{BunelLuTurkaslanEtAl2020,XuShiZhangEtAl2020b}. \emph{Neural network verifiers} are algorithms for proving or disproving \cref{eqn:nn-verif}.
 Two desirable properties of neural network verifiers are \emph{soundness} and \emph{completeness}. \begin{defn}[Soundness and Completeness] A verification algorithm is \emph{sound} if it only produces genuine counterexamples and valid proofs for \cref{eqn:nn-verif}.
-It is \emph{complete} if it produces a counterexample or proof for \cref{eqn:nn-verif} for any neural network in a finite amount of time. \end{defn} Analogous notions of soundness and completeness also apply to probabilistic verifiers.
-Generally unsound but \emph{probably sound} probabilistic verification approaches are discussed in \cref{sec:related-work}.
-We introduce incomplete and complete neural network verification through two examples: interval arithmetic and branch and bound.
+It is \emph{complete} if it produces a counterexample or proof for \cref{eqn:nn-verif} for any neural network in a finite amount of time. \end{defn} Analogous notions of soundness and completeness also apply to probabilistic verification. \Cref{sec:related-work} discusses \emph{probably sound} verification.